 - The web graph has one pretty strongly connected component (SCC).
-Here all pages can surf to all other pages. - Some pages link to the SCC, but is not linked from SCC. - Some pages (call them OUT) are linked from the SCC, but do not link back (quite rude!). - There are disconnected parts (but relatively few in comparison).
+Here all pages can surf to all other pages. - The IN component can get to itself, and to the SCC. - The OUT component can get to itself, and can be reached by the SCC. - There might be some tubes directly from IN to OUT that bypass SCC. - There are tendrils that point to OUT, but cannot get back. - There are tendrils that are pointed to from IN, but then don't go anywhere. - There are disconnected parts (but relatively few in comparison).